0xDTC/0xAWSCloud/README.md

 Base name: acme-corp.com
 Mode: Both Web and CLI checks

+Choose testing options:
+  p - Test ONLY PUT operations (skip DELETE) b - Test both PUT and DELETE operations s - Skip all write tests (no PUT or DELETE)
+Your choice [b/p/s]: b
+Will perform both PUT and DELETE checks.

 Enter the message to put in your test file (cannot be empty):
 > This is a security test.
 Contact security@example.com if found.

-Choose testing options:
-  y - Test ONLY PUT operations (skip DELETE) n - Test both PUT and DELETE operations s - Skip all write tests (no PUT or DELETE)
-Your choice [y/N/s]: n
-Will perform both PUT and DELETE checks.

 Using test message: 'This is a security test.
 Contact security@example.com if found.'

 [AWS CLI] Found: s3://acme-corp.com No Region (objects: 1342) (PUT, DELETE)